 For those who have been affected by parental alienation, please know that it is possible to overcome these tragic circumstances and reunify with your kids.

 As a next step, please watch the free webinar: Parental Alienation: How To Reconnect With Your Kids for legal and therapeutic tips you can put into practice today.

 Another helpful step is to find a family law attorney who has experience dealing with issues of parental alienation.
 Many attorneys and family law firms offer free initial consultations.
 At your meeting, your attorney can listen to your concerns and outline a clear legal strategy for safeguarding your children and protecting your rights as their parent.

 Bari Weinberger is a family law expert, author, keynote speaker, and certified matrimonial attorney at Weinberger Divorce & Family Law Group.
 In addition to the numerous awards she and her firm have received, and the decades of successful outcomes for families going through difficult times, Bari is a mom herself.
 She understands that your family law matter can leave you vulnerable and exposed at a time when you need protection, clarity and peace of mind.
 Finding the right legal counsel adds to the confusion, darkening your situation even more.
 Weinberger Divorce & Family Law Group is the bright answer to safeguarding your rights, your children, and securing the promising new future you deserve.

 Need help with your situation?
-Schedule a free initial consultation online at WLG.com or by calling (844) 280-2536.
+Schedule an initial consultation online at WLG.com or by calling (844) 280-2536.